Vienna At Christmas – The Best 6 Things To Do (2026)

 #6.
 Dine at Café Central

-Well worth standing in the cold to wait to be seated.
+While there are many wonderful cafes in Vienna, this is the most famous and the most beautiful.
+I say that it’s well worth standing in the cold to wait to be seated.
 Go for a full meal, or just coffee and desert.
+You won’t be sorry!

 Where is the best place to stay in Vienna?